 Q4.
 What inspires you?
 Do you have any goals or Intentions for this year or the next that you would like to share with us?

 I am always inspired by fellow bloggers and Instagramers!
-I am inspired by wonderful Montessori teachers, including the ones at the local school Dakota will attend when she’s two.
+I am inspired by wonderful Montessori teachers, including the ones at the local school D will attend when she’s two.
 I am an avid reader, and always enjoy getting inspiration from the latest parenting or child development book, even if it’s not exactly the philosophy I follow.
-Most of all I am inspired by Dakota, who has taught me how to love fiercer than I knew possible.
+Most of all I am inspired by D, who has taught me how to love fiercer than I knew possible.

 My greatest intention for this year is to slow down.
 The days go by far too fast, and sometimes I feel like I’m going about my day just as fast.
-I want to get better at sitting and just being, with Dakota, but also with myself.
-While there will always be a million things on my to-do list, these first few years with sweet Dakota won’t last forever.
+I want to get better at sitting and just being, with D, but also with myself.
+While there will always be a million things on my to-do list, these first few years with sweet D won’t last forever.
 My goal is to fill up our calendar less to enjoy the simple life more.
 This includes disconnecting from time to time!

 Q5.
 Are there any books or resources you would like to recommend, Montessori or other?